Frank1o3/Python-Proxy/INSTALL.md

       ````

       - **Using Docker**: To run the application in a Docker container, follow these steps: 1.
 Ensure Docker is installed and running on your system.
 2. Navigate to the project directory in your terminal.
 3. Build       the Docker image (if you haven't already) by running:
       ````
+      Builds the Docker container :

-        bash sudo docker build -t python-proxy .
+            1. bash sudo docker build -t python-proxy .
             ```

+      Runs the Container without changing any args :

-        bash docker run -d --restart unless-stopped --network host --name python-proxy python-proxy
+            2. bash docker run -d --restart unless-stopped --network host --name python-proxy python-proxy

-        This command runs the container in detached mode without changing args
             ```

+      This command runs the container and overrides the args : (the IP is a random one)

+            3. docker run -d --restart unless-stopped --network host -e IP="192.168.1.100" -e PORT=9090 --name python-proxy python-proxy
+            ```

+      See the logs of the container :

-                bash docker logs -f python-proxy
+            4. bash docker logs -f python-proxy
+            ```

       This command will lets you see the docker image logs if you dont want to see the logs press ctrl + c to close or exit
-        ```

       ````